Reasons Why Exterior Wood Cracks

 Only when we understand that over half of a living tree’s weight consists of water can we appreciate how long it takes for green lumber to dry.

-Lumber dries from the outside in, drying at 3/4 – 1 1/4 of an inch each year.
-So, the core of a 6×6 ground post will take roughly 3-4 years to dry if it’s not touching the ground.
+Lumber dries from the outside in, at 3/4 to 1 1/4 inches each year.
+So, the core of a decorative rough-cut 8×8 porch column in our luxury neighborhoods, like the Montreaux subdivision, or a 6×6 ground post for a deck, will take roughly 3-4 years to dry.
+Posts that are in soil will take 30% longer to dry.

 Non-kiln-dried lumber is especially damp when stored inside climate-controlled buildings.
 If you have ever cut or driven a nail into treated lumber, you have likely experienced water seeping or quirking.
-Most lumber is so wet because the tree the lumber was cut from contained over 300 gallons of water and was soaked in a tub to be treated, stacked, and stored on a shelf.
+Most lumber is so wet because the tree it was cut from contained over 300 gallons of water and was soaked in a tub to be treated, then stacked and stored on a shelf.

 Wood is unique and versatile in many ways.
 One of the most impressive phenomena is its ability to act as a sponge.
 It uses water to grow, expand, and contract, acting like a sponge in its ability to hold and release moisture.